- Bureau de change in Bagni Di Lucca?

 - Got a question or comment about Currency in Italy?
 Ask a Travel Expert!

 The Euro (EUR) is the official currency, which is divided into 100 cents.
-Those arriving in Italy with foreign currency can obtain Euros through any bank, ATM or bureaux de change.
+Those arriving in Italy with foreign currency can obtain Euros through any bank, ATM or bureau de change.
 ATMs are widespread.
 Credit cards are accepted in upmarket establishments and shops around the cities.
-Banks are closed on weekends, but tend to have better rates than casas de cambios.
+Banks are closed on weekends, but tend to have better rates than foreign exchange houses.